kkilobyte/ditch-cros/readme.md

 [Debian has a DebianOn guide](https://wiki.debian.org/InstallingDebianOn/Asus/C201) for `veyron speedy`, however other RK3288 based Chromebooks should work too.
 Follow [this guide](https://runtimeterror.dev/burn-an-iso-to-usb-with-the-chromebook-recovery-utility) to flash using ChromeOS.
 16. Back up `depthcharge.rom` to a cloud service or external media.
 17. If you have a `gru kevin` device, [download this](https://mirrors.mit.edu/libreboot/stable/20240612/roms/libreboot-20240612_gru_kevin.tar.xz), if you have a `gru bob` device, [download this instead](https://mirrors.mit.edu/libreboot/stable/20240612/roms/libreboot-20240612_gru_bob.tar.xz).
+### todo: add details and cbfstool download; basic steps below
+19. get vpd from depthcharge.rom
+20. put vpd in libreboot firmware
+21. flash libreboot
+22. install a supported distro

 # Issues
 ## NOTICE!
-General hardware issues like the numerous hardware bugs `celes` has or the very poor quality control of `kohaku` causing the deteriorating trackpad grounding or the faulty backlight circuit, still apply REGARDLESS the firmware.
+General hardware issues like the numerous hardware bugs `celes` has or the very poor quality control of `hatch kohaku` causing the deteriorating trackpad grounding or the faulty backlight circuit, still apply REGARDLESS the firmware.
 This will persist from either ChromeOS or Linux or Windows or WHATEVER.
 Do not blame hardware bugs on the custom firmware.
 ## General
 1. No Ubuntu support.
 (Fuck Canonical and Ubuntu anyways.)
 2. Requires driver fuckery on all OSes, and unsupported OSes will have issues.
 3. No ARM support EXCEPT with Submarine, Shimboot, and Libreboot
 4. Paid Windows audio driver, (on non-EOL and non-Stoneyridge Chromebooks, support CoolStar anyways).
 5. Sometimes the Chromebook will turn itself back on (like when the charger is plugged in or taken out) in BOTH Linux and Windows.
-6. DisplayPort and VGA output via the DVI port doesn't work in Windows on `stumpy`.
+6. DisplayPort and VGA output via the DVI port doesn't work in Windows on `stumpy` Chromeboxes.
+7. Newer Chromebooks like `dedede boten` will fail to suspend on lid close half the time.
+8. The keyboard on newer 2-in-1 convertible Chromebooks like `dedede cret360` or `dedede boten` will stay active even in tablet form factor.
+9. `candy` doesn't suspend at all.
 ## Full ROM
 1. No Chrome or Chromium OS support, (you will run into driver issues like with audio or the trackpad).
 2. Requires WP to be OFF
 3. Requires an unenrolled device.
 ## AltFw
-1. No touchscreen (at least not on `octopus`).
+1. No touchscreen.
 2. No Windows support.
 (You will run into driver issues, like with the touchscreen or trackpad.)
 3. Requires a key combo to boot.
 (Workaround exists but requires WP to be OFF to change GBB flags.)
 4. Requires an unenrolled device.